slugbyte/www.slugbyte.com/src/components/blog/for-the-lulz/index.md

 * [moon-buggy](https://www.seehuhn.de/pages/moon-buggy) Operate a buggy across the moon without crashing in a crater.

-* [bastet](http://fph.altervista.org/prog/bastet.html) Tetris with a special algorithm to feed your the worst block possible.
-Bet you can't beat the Tetris 阿公 (grandpas) fiends high scores in my neighborhood.
+* [bastet](http://fph.altervista.org/prog/bastet.html) Brutal Tetris with a special algorithm to feed your the worst block possible.

-* [tron](http://sshtron.zachlatta.com/) You are trapped in a computer and forced to race motorcycles to the death, watch out for your tracer!
+* [tron](http://sshtron.zachlatta.com/) You are trapped in a computer and forced to race motorcycles to the death.

 * [ninvaders](http://ninvaders.sourceforge.net/) Pilot a fighter spacecraft and fend off waves of descending aliens with your laser cannons.

-* [pacman4console](https://sites.google.com/site/doctormike/pacman.html) You are trapped in a chamber of labyrinths and need to eat your way out, but you must avoid the ghoul running the corridors.
+* [pacman4console](https://sites.google.com/site/doctormike/pacman.html) You are trapped in a chamber of labyrinths and need to eat your way out, but you must avoid the ghouls running in the corridors.

-* [nsnake](https://github.com/alexdantas/nSnake) You, a snake, must slither through the tall grass and in search of a hearty meal.
+* [nsnake](https://github.com/alexdantas/nSnake) You, a snake, must slither through the tall grass in search of a hearty meal.
 When you eat you grow and their ain't much room.
 Don't accidentally eat your self, Ok?

-* [greed](http://www.catb.org/esr/greed/greed.html) Move around a grid of piles of money while trying to collect as much of the screen as possible.
+* [greed](http://www.catb.org/esr/greed/greed.html) Move around a grid of piles of money while trying to collect as much of the dough as possible.

-* [nettoe](http://nettoe.sourceforge.net/) is Tic Tac Toe for the command line.
+* [nettoe](http://nettoe.sourceforge.net/) is tic tac toe for the command line.

 * [gnuchess](https://www.gnu.org/software/chess/) is chess for the command line.

 * [nudoku](https://jubalh.github.io/nudoku/) is sudoko for the command line.

-## Tools
+## Tools Yo
 These tools should be available using your systems package manager, ie. apt-get, pacman, brew...
 ### ASCII ART
 * [sl](http://www.tkl.iis.u-tokyo.ac.jp/~toyoda/index_e.html) is a great reminder that you need to slow down. sl stands for steam locomotive.
 Running sl will trigger an ascii train animation to chug across your terminal.
 Because `sl` is `ls` backwards you might find the train appearing more often than you expect.

 * [figlet](http://www.figlet.org/) prints complex ascii bubble letters.

-* [toilet](https://github.com/cacalabs/toilet) prints complex ascii bubble letters.
+* [toilet](https://github.com/cacalabs/toilet) also prints complex ascii bubble letters.

-* [cowsay](https://web.archive.org/web/20071026043648/http://www.nog.net/~tony/warez/cowsay.shtml) makes an ascii cow say anything, or a dragon, or milk, and more.
+* [cowsay](https://web.archive.org/web/20071026043648/http://www.nog.net/~tony/warez/cowsay.shtml) an ascii cow, or dragon, or milk, and more, that will say anything you want.

-* [cowthink](https://web.archive.org/web/20120225123719/http://www.nog.net/~tony/warez/cowsay.shtml) make an ascii cow think anything, or a dragon, or milk, and more.
+* [cowthink](https://web.archive.org/web/20120225123719/http://www.nog.net/~tony/warez/cowsay.shtml) an ascii cow, or dragon, or milk, and more, that will think anything you want.

 * [boxes](https://boxes.thomasjensen.com/) is a tool for drawing ascii boxes around your text.